 Water, natural stone, hardwood, glass, foliage and lighting elements.

 Nothing distinguishes a modern private garden more than tailor-made, individualised detail.
-This affinity with creative perfectionism illustrates a like-mindedness of clients and landscape designers in a collaborative wavelength, when visual assiduousness prompts rather constructionally exacting standards in the comfort zones of domestic gardens...
+This affinity with creative perfectionism illustrates a like-mindedness of clients and landscape designers in a collaborative wavelength, when visual assiduousness prompts rather constructionally exacting standards in the luxury zones of domestic gardens...
 From the staccato pulsations of recurring elements to the legato broad strokes of elaborate vistas, we invariably pursue design congruity bound by detailed attentiveness.
-Endearing, enduring and thoroughly entertaining, these perdurable aspects express not only visionary openness rooted in profound professionalism, but also the exclusiveness of detail design in contemporary private landscapes.
+Endearing, enduring and thoroughly entertaining, these perdurable aspects express not only visionary openness rooted in profound professionalism, but also the exclusiveness of detail design in contemporary garden landscaping.

 Asian, Antipodean, Mexican and South American winter-hardy floras.